 WINNER: Dundalk Democrat Sports Person of the Week

-After a fiercely contested voting poll, the winner of the Dundalk Democrat Sports Person of the week is Niamh Sadlier of Stabannon Ladies with 37 per cent of the vote.
+The winner of the Dundalk Democrat Sports Person of the Week is Eoin Murphy.

+Eoin - who is a member of Dundalk Golf Club - received his first international cap, picking up his first point too, in Ireland's Home International fixture in England.
+He gained 44 percent of the total vote.

 Leave your comment